 How a Low-Fire Pressure Switch Works

-Two-stage furnaces have various pressure switches to allow the system to run at different speeds—and be more efficient.
+Two-stage furnaces have multiple pressure switches to let the system to run at different speeds—and use less energy.
 These switches also guarantee your furnace runs safely and vents extraneous gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Doesn’t Work

-Your low pressure switch may not be working properly if your furnace inducer motor begins in high speed and high ignition, then weakens and shifts into low-fire mode about 30 seconds afterward.
+Your low pressure switch may not be functioning properly if your furnace inducer motor begins in high speed and high ignition, then weakens and shifts into low-fire mode about 30 seconds afterward.

-Your furnace will communicate something’s amiss with a red flash from its indicator light, which it uses to exhibit error codes.
+Your system will communicate something’s amiss with a red flash from its indicator light, which it uses to exhibit error codes.
 It has this red light to flash code, like Morse code.

 Estimated Repair Cost for Furnace Error Code 229

-A blocked vent or a draft can also trigger the error, so your Strogen's Service Experts professional will look at other parts of your furnace first.
+A blocked vent or a draft can also create the error, so your Strogen's Service Experts professional will check other parts of your furnace first.

-When you need to have your furnace fixed, turn to the Experts at Strogen's Service Experts to figure out the fault code and take care of the issue.
+When you need to have your furnace fixed, contact the Experts at Strogen's Service Experts to figure out the fault code and take care of the issue.